 Basically, the stage to Mount Etna is a two-sided affair.
 The first half is a hilly race before the second half is a descent leading to a rolling run-in to the grande finale on Etna’s slopes.
-The final climb totals 14.1 kilometres at 6.5%, while the steepest section is 4 kilometres at 8%.
-It starts with 5 kilometres left to climb and stops just before the flamme rouge.
-The slope flattens out after that.
+The final climb totals 15 kilometres at 6.5%, while the steepest sections of 14% and 15% appear approximately 5 and 10 kilometres before the finish.

 Mount Etna was included in last year’s Giro d’Italia too, although the arrival was not on the same spot.
 A strong headwind made it hard to jump clear on the final climb, resulting in a relatively uneventful climb.
 Attacker Jan Polanc brought the early break home, while a GC clash never really happened.
 Let’s hope for a different scenario on this year’s Etna-ascent.

 Today’s stage winner must be a Hors Catégorie climber who’ll possibly receives a bonus in the shape of a pink shirt.
 Dumoulin?
 Yates?
 Froome?
 Pinot?
 López is the only GC rider who has no choice but to attack as he is almost 2 minutes down on GC, while both Aru and Froome are almost 1 minute in arrears.

 Favourites 6th stage 2018 Giro d’Italia

-*** Fabio Aru, Esteban Chaves, Simon Yates, Miguel Ángel López, George Bennett
+*** Fabio Aru, Thibaut Pinot, Simon Yates, Miguel Ángel López, George Bennett

-** Thibaut Pinot, Tom Dumoulin, Chris Froome, Louis Meintjes, Ben O’Connor
+** Tom Dumoulin, Chris Froome, Louis Meintjes, Ben O’Connor, Esteban Chaves

-* Robert Gesink, Matej Mohoric, Wout Poels, David de la Cruz, Giulio Ciccone
+* Robert Gesink, Matej Mohoric, David de la Cruz, Giulio Ciccone